creative-area/jquery.datagrid/README.md

 `filters` is an optional object of attribute-value pairs.
 They are merged with paging and sorting params and send when fetching data.

+Fetching data do not reset previous params (usefull with auto filters).
+You can reset params to default with `reset()` method.

 ```javascript
 // Scope (this) in the callback is `datagrid` (the plugin).
 "onBefore()" event is called (if defined) before fetching data.